Cameroon War: Casualties

-Some modern estimates are that hundreds of thousands or even one million people died in the conflict but according to Canadian historian Meredith Terretta, these are not considered credible.
-Most estimates place the death toll in the range of tens of thousands.
+Some modern estimates are that hundreds of thousands or even one million people died in the conflict.
+Most estimates place the conflict's death toll between tens of thousands and hundreds of thousands of people.
 Neither the French administration nor the Cameroonian state kept accurate records of the number of people killed.

 In 1964, the British embassy in Cameroon came up with an estimate of 61,300 to 76,300 civilian deaths in the conflict, 80% in the Bamileke Region.
 General Max Briand, commander of French Expeditionary Corps in Cameroon, reported to his superiors that 20,000 people were killed in 1960 alone.

 Historian Bernard Droz writes that around 10,000 died during the period before independence from 1955 to 1959.
-According French historian Marc Michel, it likely that several tens of thousands of people died, mostly during the civil war phase after independence.
+According French historian Marc Michel, it's likely that several tens of thousands of people died, mostly during the civil war phase after independence.
 According to Cameroonian lawyer Julie Owono, between 100,000 and 400,000 people were killed between 1959 and 1964.